softworkz/emby-wiki/Library-items.md

 * ParentId
 * Studios

-When retrieving a single item, entire object is returned.
+When retrieving a single item, the entire object is returned.
 When querying for items, the return data will be stripped to include only a minimal amount of information.
 When querying, you can configure the fields that are returned in the output.
 See [browsing the Library.](https://github.com/MediaBrowser/MediaBrowser/wiki/Browsing-the-Library)

 Here are some other properties that require a little more information: